MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: Experiments

 \subsection{Performance Analysis of MangaOCR}

-\Cref{tab:OCR-det-e2e} shows MangaOCR performance at both the detection and end-to-end stages.
-The Hmean of detection is 78.6\%, while the Hmean of end-to-end reaches 71.5\%, implying that once text regions are detected, the model can read them with approximately 91.0\% (=71.5 / 78.6) accuracy.
-Some false positives occur when the model predicts text that is indeed present in the manga but not included in the annotations—for example, page numbers or editorial marks that are not part of the narrative content such as dialogue or onomatopoeia.
-As a result, the precision is unlikely to reach 100\%.
-Compared to precision, recall is relatively low (68.5\%).
-This suggests that around 31.5\% of ground-truth narrative text remains undetected, indicating room for improvement in capturing all semantically relevant content.
-Qualitative analysis of MangaOCR is provided in the supplementary materials.
+\Cref{tab:OCR-det-e2e} presents MangaOCR performance at both the detection and end-to-end stages.
+The Hmean of detection is 78.6\%, while that of end-to-end reaches 71.5\%, implying that once text regions are detected, the model reads them with approximately 91.0\% (=71.5 / 78.6) accuracy.
+Some false positives occur when the model predicts text that actually appears in the manga but is not included in the annotations—for instance, page numbers or editorial marks outside the narrative content such as dialogue or onomatopoeia.
+Consequently, precision is unlikely to reach 100\%.
+In contrast, recall is relatively low (68.5\%), suggesting that about 31.5\% of the ground-truth narrative text remains undetected, leaving room for improvement in capturing all semantically relevant content.